cyrlemaire/Flood_Prediction_starting_kit/README.md

 ## Starting kit content

-This kit contains 3 notebooks presenting our baseline pipeline.
+This kit contains 3 notebooks presenting the 3 steps of our baseline pipeline.
+We first process the raw data to prepare it for modeling and we train 2 sequential models.
+The idea behind this method is to use a first model with a low resolution (alligned with the ERA5 climate data - 31 sqkm pixels) that uses the climate variables to predict where and when floods are likely to happen.
+The output of the first models allow the second model (the actual high resolution flood map predictor) to only focus on the areas likely to be flooded.

 * data processing: Dowload the data cubes, compute new features, input missing data and preprocess data into xarray at two different reslution for the two models
 * model 1 :